 and listen to this?), but it’s still a worthwhile project and the consensus high watermark of Introspective Bruce.

-6. In The Heart of the Heart of the Country, by William H. Gass—I found the second half of this
+, by William H. Gass—I found the second half of this

 book to be more or less unreadable, but the opening 72-page novella, “The